Latest Northwest Iowa Fishing Report Out 8/16/12

-The water temperature has climbed into the mid 80s.
-Bullhead – Fair: Action has slowed a bit but the best action continues to be at the grade.
-Worms have been the choice bait but a few are being caught on leeches while fishing for walleye.
-Northern Pike – Fair: Northern pike may become more difficult to catch but they will still be hanging out along weed edges.
-Casting or trolling along or near these weed edges should produce the best action.
-White Bass – Fair: Look for schools breaking the surface in the mourning and afternoon, once located a popper or minnow bait should get some action.
+Bullhead – Fair: Action has slowed on the grade but a few are being caught on the main lake around weeds.
+Use a worm on the bottom.
+White Bass – Good: Look for schools breaking the surface in the morning and afternoon, once located, a popper or minnow bait should get some action.
+A few smallmouth bass should also be expected while fishing a school of white bass.
 Smallmouth Bass – Fair: Some of the bigger smallmouth are being caught on weed edges but the rock piles are still producing a few.
-Largemouth Bass – Fair: Largemouth are still being found near weeds but some are also starting to disperse to other areas in the lake.
-Yellow Perch - Fair: Action is picking up look for schools of perch on the mudflats in the 18-plus foot range.
-Try drifting live bait on bottom bouncers or with slip bobbers.
-A GPS or marker buoy could prove to be very useful once a school is located.
-Walleye – Good: Live bait rigs seem to be the top choice of most fishermen but plastic also has its place.
-Leeches continue to shine on either a Lindy rig or bottom bouncer spinner combo.
-Plastics rigged on a jig head such as a gulp minnow or other finesse walleye baits may out produce live bait in some situations.
+Largemouth Bass – Fair: The largemouth are still being found near weeds but some are also starting to disperse to other areas in the lake.
+Yellow Perch – Fair: Action is picking up on the mudflats in the 18 plus foot range.
+Try drifting crawlers on bottom bouncers or with slip bobbers.
+A GPS or marker buoy could be very useful once a school is located.
+A few perch are also being caught in or near the weeds while targeting walleye or other species.
+Walleye – Slow: With the warm water, fishing has slowed a bit but a few are still being caught.
+Best results have been coming in early morning, at dusk, and after dark using slow presentations.

 East Okoboji Lake

-Bullhead – Fair: Try using worms on bottom.
-Channel Catfish – Fair: Try using cut bait around rocks and wood during low light conditions.
-Walleye - Fair: Try fishing near bottom with crawlers and leeches or trolling crank baits.
+Bullhead – Fair: Use worms on bottom.
+Channel Catfish – Fair: Use cut bait around rocks and wood during low light conditions.
+Bluegill – Fair: Action has picked up a bit but can still be sporadic.
+Fish around weed edges with worms.
+Walleye – Fair: Fish near bottom with crawlers and leeches or trolling crankbaits.
 Twister tails can also be productive.
-Yellow Bass – Good: Many yellow bass are being caught near rocks and wood on small baits.
+Yellow Bass – Good: Many yellow bass are being caught.
+Look for rocks and wood and use small baits.

 West Okoboji Lake

-Try fishing early in the mourning to avoid boat traffic.
-Northern Pike - Fair: Find weed beds and you have found the pike try using spoons or most anything resembling a minnow and don’t forget the steel leader.
-Bluegill - No Report: Look for bluegills around weed edges and try fishing in the early morning or later afternoon.
-A small jig on a slip bobber or a plain hook with live bait should bring results.
-Smallmouth Bass – Fair: A few smallies have been caught off rock piles but with the clear water most fish are spooky.
-Largemouth Bass – Fair: Try fishing around weed edges in the bays.
+Fish early in the morning to avoid boat traffic.
+Bluegill – Fair: Look for bluegills around weed edges and try fishing in the early morning or later afternoon.
+Use a small jig on a slip bobber or a plain hook with live bait.
+Smallmouth Bass – Fair: Fish around deep rock piles with crayfish and minnow imitations.
+Yellow Perch – Fair: Perch are being caught in 12-18 feet of water within the weed beds.
+Use a pilkie or crappie tube with wigglers.
 Walleye – Fair: A few fish were caught trolling crankbaits as well as live bait rigs with crawlers and leeches.

 Leave a ReplySheldon Broadcasting Company, Inc. appreciates your comments that abide by the following guidelines: